October 19, 1992: Apple launches the Mac IIvx, the first Macintosh computer to ship with a metal case and, more

 There are a couple of reasons.
 The first is that it was significantly underpowered.
-The IIvx ran a 32MHz CPU on a 16MHz bus, which meant slower performance than the Mac IIci released in 1989.
+The IIvx ran a 32MHz CPU on a 16MHz bus, which meant slower performance than the Mac IIci released three years earlier in 1989.
 The IIci ran 30% faster than the IIvx.
-(Extending the Mac IIci by adding 32KB cache made it a full 60% faster.)
+(However, extending the Mac IIci by adding 32KB cache made it a full 60% faster.)
 The Mac IIvx’s serial port also was limited to 57.6 kbit/s, which caused problems with serial connections and MIDI hardware.

 Apple repositioned the Mac IIvx as the entry-level Centris model (despite not bearing the Centris name).
 The company also cut the computer’s price to $1,899.
 People who rushed out to buy the IIvx at launch got bilked out of more than $1,000 in just a few months.
 The controversial early iPhone price reduction had nothing on this!

 Looking back from today’s vantage point, the Macintosh IIvx fills me with a real sense of nostalgia.
 It also sums up pretty well Apple’s pros and glaring cons at the time.

 On the plus side, the Mac IIvx was an impressive machine.
 It almost comically ran rings around the beige plastic boxes running MS-DOS that many PC owners used at the time.
 The IIvx ran Apple’s System 7 operating system, and helped bring CD-ROM technology into people’s homes.